-Contract assets represents the excess of costs incurred in relation to a contract with the customer or construction of an asset over the amounts that Council has invoiced the customer or the grantor amounts in excess of what it has incurred in relation to a contract or in constructing an asset, this gives rise to a contract liability.
+Contract assets represents the excess of costs incurred in relation to a contract with the customer or construction of an asset over the amounts that Council has invoiced the customer or the grantor.
+Where Council has invoiced the customer or the grantor amounts in excess of what it has incurred in relation to a contract or in constructing an asset, this gives rise to a contract liability.

 2022 2021

+\$ \$

-а Contract Assets 4,453,481 831,746
+a Contract Assets 4,453,481 831,746

 b Contract Liabilities

 Deposits Received in Advance of Services Provided 5,088,862 755,972

 5,088,862 755,972

 Revenue recognised that was included in the contract liability balance at the beginning of the year

 Deposits received in advance of services provided or assets constructed 755,972 421,463

 755,972 421,463